-(\) Includes "Cash flows generated from (used in) operating activities", excluding payments pursuant to Law 808/1985. (\\) Includes "Cash flow generated from (used in) investing activities, including debt payments pursuant to Law 808/1985 and net of dividends received.
+^() Includes "Cash flows generated from/(used in) operating activities", excluding payments pursuant to Law 808/1985. () Includes "Cash flows generated from/(used in) investing activities", including debt payments pursuant to Law 808/1985

-(\\\) Includes the share of "Other investing activities" classified as "Strategic transactions".
+$^{(\}sp{})$ Includes the share of "Other investing activities" classified as "Strategic transactions".

-(\\\\) Includes "Other investing activities", excluding dividends received and the operations classified as "Strategic transactions".
+^() Includes "Other investing activities", excluding dividends received and the operations classified as "Strategic transactions".